 Terminating is strongly recommended.
 Do you want to terminate?
-[YES] %PCSI-E-S\OPCAN, operation cancelled by request %PCSIUI-E-ABORT, operation terminated due to an unrecoverable error condition execute abort execute abort (command,...) [ interactive ] [ uses (file,...) ] ;
+[YES] PCSI-E-S OPCAN, operation cancelled by request PCSIUI-E-ABORT, operation terminated due to an unrecoverable error condition execute abort

 Since the abort option is not used on the error statement, the user was given the opportunity to continue installation of the product.
-Use of the abort option would have caused unconditonal termination of the installation as shown in the first example.
+Use of the abort option would have caused unconditional termination of the installation as shown in the first example.